mg-Ben/MyKnowledge/Programming_Languages/Python.md

   - Programming_Languages
 ---
 # Core principles
-It is a high-level, general-purpose programming language that emphasizes code readability.
+It is a high-level, general-purpose [[General Features#Object Oriented language|Object oriented]] programming language that emphasizes code readability.
 ## Iterable
 An iterable is, for example, a list, string, file...
 They are stored in **memory**, so we can read them as many times as we want.
 ```Python